hubse/hubse/README.md

 ---

 ## 💡 Fun Fact:
 - I’m excited by **new challenges** and constantly seek opportunities to learn and innovate.
-If you're interested in collaborating on **speed-driven** software development, feel free to reach out!
+Feel free to reach out.

 ---